 - What I Talk About When I Talk About Running

-Murakami's fiction often concerns dreams, sex, violence, the inexplicable, loneliness, parallel worlds, and cats.
+Murakami's fiction often concerns dreams, sex, violence, the inexplicable, loneliness, parallel worlds, jazz and cats.

 His work in general and Murakami himself provide examples of: